-The property values improved slightly following an independent valuation at the half year and a directors' valuation at the year-end.
+The property values improved slightly by £1.4 million following a Directors' valuation at the year-end.

-The most significant impact on the income statement was the sizeable improvement of the swap liability (derivative financial liabilities) by £16.8 million.
-The reduction in the liability is approximately half due to our actions of paying a premium to exit the swap and re-enter a new more beneficial arrangement for a £5m premium at an estimated discount of £3.3m (this is explained in more detail under Financing below).
-The remainder of the improvement in our swap liability position is mainly in relation to the change in market expectations of higher future interest rates (leading to a lower liability).
+The most significant impact on the income statement, already mentioned, was the sizeable improvement of the swap liability (derivative financial liabilities) by £19.7 million in 2022, in addition to the £16.8 million improvement in 2021.
+Approximately half of the reduction in the liability in 2021 was due to the Group paying a premium to exit the swap and re-enter a new more beneficial arrangement for a £5 million premium at an estimated discount of £3.3 million (this is explained in more detail under Financing below).
+The remainder of the improvement in our swap liability position in 2021 and 2022 is in relation to the change in market expectations of higher future interest rates (leading to a lower liability).